 You can multi-select sensors to release or manage them.
 Releasing is necessary when the maximum number of managed sensors are in use, and you need to make a change, such as replacing old sensors with new ones, or making space by removing an unneeded type and adding a different type.
-When you manage sensors individually, you can manually select ID numbers--this allows you to simultaneously release an old sensor if you select to reuse its assigned ID: Managing One Sensor or Actuator (on page 138).
+When you manage sensors individually, you can manually select ID numbers--this allows you to simultaneously release an old sensor if you select to reuse its assigned ID: Managing One Sensor or Actuator (on page 202).
 When you manage multiple sensors at once, ID numbers are automatically assigned, and nothing else is changed or released.

-- 1) Select the sensors/actuators that you want to manage/release from management. - 2) Click to view options and select Manage or Release. - Release: The items are automatically released, and you return to the list.
+- 1. Select the sensors/actuators that you want to manage/release from management. - 2.
+Click to view options and select Manage or Release. - Release: The items are automatically released, and you return to the list.
 Newly released sensors show at the end of the list as "Manage Device" if they are still physically connected, otherwise they disappear. - Manage: "Manage Peripheral Device" dialog opens.
 Click Manage to accept automatic sensor numbers.
 If a single item was selected, you can choose the ID number by selecting "Manually select a sensor number."
 Click Manage and you return to the list.
 Newly managed sensors appear and will show a status in the State column.
 They can now be renamed and configured.

-- ► To configure sensor/actuator-related settings: - 1) Click > Peripheral Device Setup.
+- ► To configure sensor/actuator-related settings: - 1.
+Click > Peripheral Device Setup.

-Field Function Note Peripheral device Z coordinate format Options to describe the vertical locations (Z coordinates) of environmental sensor packages. • Rack units or Free-form See Z Coordinate Format (on page 145).
+Field Function Note Z coordinate coordinates) of environmental sensor packages.
 Every sensor has a Z Coordinate field.
 The format setting specifies whether those coordinates are required to be rack unit numbers or can contain arbitrary text.
 Peripheral device auto management Enables or disables the automatic management feature for Raritan environmental sensor packages. • Default is Enabled.
-Automatic Management of Sensors (on page 137) Mute other door handle If selected, one door handle will be completely powered down (including any attached card reader or keypad) before opening the other lock of the same DX2- DH2C2.
+Automatic Management of Sensors (on page 201) Mute other door handle If selected, one door handle will be completely powered down (including any attached card reader or keypad) before opening the other lock of the same DX2- DH2C2.
 This option helps to avoid overload in power-limited setups with two door handles.

-Field Function Note Altitude Specify the altitude of Legrand PDU above sea level when a differential air pressure sensor is attached. • Range: -425 to 3000 meters (-1394 to 9842 feet) • Negative numbers indicate locations below sea level.
+Field Function Note Altitude Specify the altitude of PX3TS above sea level when a differential air pressure sensor is attached. • Range: -425 to 3000 meters (-1394 to 9842 feet) • Negative numbers indicate locations below sea level.
 The device's altitude is associated with the altitude correction factor.
 The default altitude measurement unit is meter.
 Your user preference for measurements will take effect here.
 Active powered dry contact limit Determines the maximum number of "active" powered dry contact actuators that is permitted concurrently. • Range: 0 to 24 • Default: 1 An "active" actuator is turned ON, or, for a door handle, door is OPENED.
 This setting only applies to "powered dry contact" (PD) actuators rather than normal "dry contact" actuators.
 You need either 'Change Peripheral Device Configuration' privilege or 'Administrator Privileges' to change the setting.